 If vomiting occurs, it often lasts only a day or so but sometimes longer.
 Diarrhoea often continues after the vomiting stops and commonly lasts for several days or more.
 Slightly loose stools may continue for a week or so further before a normal pattern returns.
 Sometimes the symptoms last longer.

-Diarrhoea and being sick (vomiting) may cause lack of fluid in the body (dehydration).
-Consult a doctor quickly if you suspect you are becoming dehydrated.
-Mild dehydration is common and is usually easily reversed by drinking lots of fluids.
+Diarrhoea and being sick (vomiting) are the two main symptoms of gastroenteritis.
+This may cause lack of fluid in the body (dehydration), so consult a doctor quickly if you suspect you are becoming dehydrated.
+Mild dehydration is a common gastroenteritis symptom and is usually easily reversed by drinking lots of fluids.
 Severe dehydration can be fatal unless quickly treated because the organs of your body need a certain amount of fluid to function.

 - Dizziness or light-headedness.